MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 manager: kamrani
 ms.topic: article
 ms.service: bot-service
-ms.subservice: sdk
 ms.date: 7/9/2019
 ---

 # Debug a bot with inspection middleware
-This article describes how to debug your bot using inspection middleware, a new feature in the Bot Framework v4.
+This article describes how to debug your bot using inspection middleware.
+This feature allows the Bot Framework Emulator to debug traffic into and out of the bot in addition to looking at the current state of the bot.
 You can use a trace message to send data to the emulator and then inspect the state of your bot in any given turn of the conversation.

-We use a basic Echo bot built with the [Bot Framework](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/02.echo-bot) to show how to add the inspection middleware to debug your bot and inspect the bot's message state.
-You can also [Debug a bot using IDE](./bot-service-debug-bot.md) or [Debug with the Bot Framework Emulator](./bot-service-debug-emulator.md) but to debug state you need to add inspection middleware to your bot.
+We use an EchoBot built locally using the Bot Framework v4 ([C#](https://docs.microsoft.com/azure/bot-service/dotnet/bot-builder-dotnet-sdk-quickstart?view=azure-bot-service-4.0) | [JavaScript](https://docs.microsoft.com/azure/bot-service/javascript/bot-builder-javascript-quickstart?view=azure-bot-service-4.0)) to show how to debug and inspect the bot's message state.
+You can also [Debug a bot using IDE](./bot-service-debug-bot.md) or [Debug with the Bot Framework Emulator](./bot-service-debug-emulator.md), but to debug state you need to add inspection middleware to your bot.
 The Inspection bot samples are available here: [C#](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/47.inspection) and [JavaScript](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/47.inspection).

 ## Prerequisites
 - Download and install the [Bot Framework Emulator](https://aka.ms/Emulator-wiki-getting-started)